15 Powerful Benefits of Royal jelly

 9. Regulates Blood Sugar

 Multiple animal studies have found that regular consumption of Royal Jelly can increase insulin sensitivity.
-One study observed the effects of Royal Jelly on obese rats and found that daily consumption also appears to have a protective effect on pancreatic, liver and reproductive tissue.
+One study observed the effects of Royal Jelly on obese rats and found that daily consumption also appears to have a protective effect on the pancreas, liver, and reproductive tissue.

 10. Improved Memory/Healthy Brain Function